UMD-CS-STICs/389Kspring18/lectures/week_01-html-css/README.md

         font-size: 36px;
     }
     li {
-        display: block; /* Makes them next to each other */
+        display: block; /* Makes them on top of each other */
         padding: 7px 0 7px 0; /* Change the padding to top and bottom now */
     }
     a {